groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Extensions/PresenceObservationQueryable.md

 ## Example

-The sample code below defines `PlayerPresenceRequest`, a `PresenceObservationQueryable` type that publishes the presence of a player in the database, given its id:
+The sample code below defines `PlayerPresenceRequest`, a queryable type that publishes the presence of a player in the database, given its id:

 ```swift
 import GRDB